amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_01.md

   game.run();
 ```

-We've discovered Amethyst's root object: [`Application`](https://www.amethyst.rs/doc/develop/doc/amethyst/struct.Application.html).
+We've discovered Amethyst's root object: [Application][ap].
 It binds the OS event loop, state machines, timers and other core components in a central place.
 Here we're creating a new RenderBundle, adding the Pipeline we created, along with our config, and building.

 Then we call `.run()` on `game` which begins the gameloop.
 The game will continue to run until our State returns Trans::Quit.